openpnp/openpnp/Contact-Probing-Nozzle.md

 ### Placement Z Auto Learning

-The ContactProbeNozzle can also auto-learn the placement Z location of parts.
+The ContactProbeNozzle can also auto-learn the placement Z location of parts, even if the part height is known.
 On the first placement the height will be probed and then remembered.
-This can calibrate the right solder paste height and will equalize nozzle spring compression force.
+This will equalize nozzle (tip) spring compression force, taking solder paste height into consideration.

+Note, Placement Z Auto Learning is part of the **Part Height Probing** settings (below).

 ## What is it _not_?